TylerMclaughlin/rice-uth-data-visualization/README.md

 ## Where to start?

 If you want to preview the content covered in the workshop, see the file `lessonPreview.md`.
-That file contains a link to a more interactive version, hosted on shinyapps.io (https://rtylermclaughlin.shinyapps.io/shinyMarkdown/).
+That file is a port of a more interactive version, hosted on shinyapps.io (https://rtylermclaughlin.shinyapps.io/shinyMarkdown/).

  If you're running through the tutorial, first clone this repository, then open `startHere.R` and begin writing code in this file while following along with the lesson.
 This way, you won't have to modify the `source()` command because all folders will be in the correct place.
 Later in the tutorial, you'll be asked to open a new .R file and Shiny app.